Carlos Santana Player Props: Pirates vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff is 13th in MLB with a collective 8.8 strikeouts per nine innings.
+- The Padres pitching staff ranks 14th in the league with a collective 8.8 strikeouts per nine innings.

-- The Padres have a 3.84 team ERA that ranks seventh across all league pitching staffs.
+- The Padres have a 3.82 team ERA that ranks fourth across all MLB pitching staffs.

-- Padres pitchers combine to allow 114 total home runs at a rate of 1.1 per game (to rank 13th in baseball).
+- Padres pitchers combine to give up 114 total home runs at a rate of 1.1 per game (to rank 11th in baseball).

 © 2023 Data Skrive.
 All rights reserved.